senam86/fs11-mvp/README.md

 - User profile

 Insights table :
-Basically, if the user want to share some good addresses or events or good experiences, they can just fill up the inputs starting with giving a title, a category (food, cultural events, regular meetups, hairdresser, etc); this category will help in case of a search or to classify all insights; depending on what they will describe, they can add a rating that will be defined later.
+Basically, if the user want to share some addresses or events or experiences, they can just fill up the inputs starting with giving a title, a category (food, cultural events, regular meetups, hairdresser, etc); this category will help in case of a search or to classify all insights; depending on what they will describe, they can add a rating that will be defined later.
 I forgot to add the location input that will also be helpful in a search and classification.

 Users table :
 The user will fill up the inputs, which are quite standard.
-I will add geolocation later and maybe a bio.

 ## Setup